rbisewski/cbench/README.md

 # Running cbench

     cbench <samples>

-Where "samples" refers to the number of paths to render.
+Where "samples" refer to the number of paths to render.

 An example usage case would be...

     cbench 7000

 This will attempt to path trace 7000 samples so this could take a long time on slower computers, however, anything new should not take more than